 Dr. Jean Lutes is working on a book about the genre of the personal advice column and its impact on American literary history; her essay “Lovelorn Columns: A Genre Scorned” is forthcoming in American Literature.
 She is also working with a team of student researchers to recover and analyze the work of Alice Dunbar-Nelson, an early twentieth-century African American fiction writer, essayist, journalist, and poet whose archive is housed at the University of Delaware.
 Dr. Lutes will present part of that work at the upcoming biennial conference of C19: The Society of Nineteenth-Century Americanists.
 She recently gave a paper at a conference in Bordeaux, France, on legendary affect in Willa Cather’s Death Comes for the Archbishop (1927).

-Dr. Mary Mullen is currently completing a book manuscript titled Novel Institutions: Realism, Anachronism, and the Nineteenth-Century Novel which turns to the nineteenth-century realist novel, perhaps surprisingly, to point us to different ways of inhabiting institutions.
+Dr. Mary Mullen is the author of the book Novel Institutions: Realism, Anachronism, and the Nineteenth-Century Novel, which turns to the nineteenth-century realist novel, perhaps surprisingly, to point us to different ways of inhabiting institutions.
 It argues that Victorian realism, which functions as an institution in its own right but also participates in the consolidation of institutions such as marriage, the nation-state, and the rule of law, can actually offer strategies for more capacious political imagining.
-She will present work from this project in a lecture at the University of Notre Dame’s Keough-Naughton Institute for Irish Studies this spring.
-Her most recent published work includes essays on cultural authority in public humanities initiatives, metaphors of indigeneity in nineteenth-century Irish nationalist writing, and national time in Elizabeth Gaskell’s North and South.
+Her other recent published work includes essays on cultural authority in public humanities initiatives, metaphors of indigeneity in nineteenth-century Irish nationalist writing, and national time in Elizabeth Gaskell’s North and South.

 Dr. Megan Quigley is hard at work on a new book project on the poet T. S. Eliot and his relationship to the novel.
 In particular, she is writing an article entitled “Reading The Waste Land as a Novel,” which tackles the newly published Eliot archive.
 Her second project, stemming from her interest in philosophy and literature, is called, ““Reading Woolf logically: The Voyage Out and Wittgenstein’s Tractatus.”
 This article, a revision of a talk that she delivered last year at the “Logic and Literature” conference at Berkeley, is under review for a special edition of Poetics Today.
 Megan will be presenting other new work at the American Comparative Literature Association conference at UCLA in March and the Novel Theory conference at Cornell in June 2018.